Codex MCP integration

 - Inspect code context: Codex can list session files and retrieve file content, including before-and-after diffs for dev sessions.

-Setting up Codex integration
+Setting up Codex with OAuth

-Setting up the Codex integration with Alloy requires an Alloy MCP API key and a Codex MCP server entry.
+Setting up Codex with an MCP key

-1. Generate an MCP API key in Alloy
+1. Generate an MCP key in Alloy

 - Navigate to your workspace settings in Alloy.